juergenweb/FrontendForms/README.md

 ```
 ##### testIPBan()
 This is only a testing method to check if IP banning works.
-Enter an IP address inside the module configuration and then use this method on the form by entering the IP inside the paranthesis.
+Enter an IP address inside the module configuration and then use this method on the form by entering the IP inside the parenthesis.

 ```php
 $form->testIPBan('146.70.36.200'); //